albertotonda/scikit-learn-naive/README.md

 1. it would be nice to have a refactoring, with subdirectories `/src` and `/data`, plus a `/results` that is not part of the version control.
 2. Global plot with comparison of the 10 most performing algorithms, as a histogram or boxplot.
 3. Subfolders with all the details for each algorithm, instead of a single very confusing folder.
+4. Sanitize the names of the input variables, to avoid a mess with file naming?
+5. Keep track of `y = f(X)`, with all the names of the variables.

 ### naive-regression
 1. Keep track of the performance of each algorithm on each fold.